Digital-Preservation-Finland/dpres-siptools/README.rst

 --event_target for directories, if the structural map is created based on EAD3 structure with compile_structmap.py.
 If argument --agent_name is not given, agent metadata is not created.

+You may call this script several times to create multiple provenance metadata sections.

+**Add existing descriptive metadata**

 Script creates an xml file containing the descriptive metadata.
 Metadata must be in accepted format::